Jacob Smith (fur trader): Flint

 Smith is credited as the first white settler in Flint, Michigan.
-He located his first trading post there in 1810 where the grand trail from the Detroit River and Grand Traverse of the Flint River separate and lead to Saginaw and Birch Run – a central point which made it very easy to trade with the Native Americans.
+He located his first trading post there in 1810 where the Saginaw Trail from the Detroit River and Grand Traverse of the Flint River separate and lead to Saginaw and Birch Run – a central point which made it very easy to trade with the Native Americans.

 While Smith's trading post was founded in 1810, it was not his permanent residence as he continued to live in Detroit until 1819.
 After the death of his wife, Mary Reed, and the signing of the Treaty of Saginaw, Smith built a sizeable log trading store in Flint in 1819.
 This became his permanent residence until his death and was the first building erected by a white man in present-day Genesee County.

 Death and legacy

 Before the 1819 Treaty of Saginaw, Smith lived in Detroit at the current corner of Woodbridge Street and Woodward Avenue.
 His family continued to live there after his death in 1825 while Smith's son-in-law, Major John Garland, took possession of the trading post in Flint.
 Smith, the earliest white pioneer in Flint, also became the first white pioneer to die in Genesee County after passing in poor condition in 1825 from heart problems.